sami-bre/Pvot/README.md

       deal. it shouldn't count.

 The webapp is currently running <a href="http://www.pvot.pythonanywhere.com">here</a>.
-For some reason, the above link is not working. copy and paste the following url into your browser instead ... pvot.pythonanywhere.com
+For some reason, the above link is not working.
+Copy and paste the following url into your browser instead ... pvot.pythonanywhere.com

 The pvot.tar.gz archive in this repository has all the files of the webapp so it's possoble to